 “So that you can study hard,” they explained.

-I’m starting to wonder whether anyone feels like an insider during what’s supposed to be the merriest time of the year.
 These days, my family is perfectly happy to forego exchanging gifts—it’s certainly easier on our bank accounts.
 But while I’m content with standing apart from the Yuletide spirit, I’ve started to wonder whether anyone genuinely feels like an insider during what’s supposed to be the merriest time of the year.

 I was struck by this thought on the Wednesday before Thanksgiving this year, as I sat on my parents’ couch to watch a movie.
 In spite of our contractual immunity from Christmas shopping obligations, I couldn’t help but be annoyed at the continuous calls to “shop’ and “save” that punctuated our attempts at relaxation.